Shizheng-Wen/Personalweb/content/post/20220907_MLfluid/index.md

 - News
 ---

-My first-author paper "Feature Identification in Complex Fluid Flows by Convolutional Neural Networks" has been posted on [Arxiv](https://arxiv.org/abs/2208.09663).
+My first-author paper collaborating with Duke University "Feature Identification in Complex Fluid Flows by Convolutional Neural Networks" has been pushed on _Theoretical and Applied Mechanics Letters_.
 Thanks for all my collaborators!